pydio/pydio-doc-admin-guide/1_quick_start/5_connect_desktop_sync.md

-# Connect Cells Sync dekstop client
+_This Guide will provide you with the basic steps to install, connect your Cells Sync client and synchronize your data_

-## Download Cells
+## Download Cells Sync

 ## TODO update links for final release